Hello, my name is Nigel Ball, welcome to Field Readings.

 I am the Course Leader for the undergraduate Graphic Design programme at the University of Suffolk in Ipswich, where I have taught since 2007.

-My research focuses on the societal impact of graphic design in shared environments—or Graphic Commons—and as a result, how this relates to debates about social responsibility and to the study of urbanism.
-I explore these contexts through photography and writing, and alongside publishing some of my research online, I produce self-published texts and photobooks as a record of my investigations.
+My research focuses on the societal impact of graphic design in shared environments—or Graphic Commons—and as a result, how this relates to debates about social responsibility and design.
+I explore these contexts through photography and writing, and alongside publishing some of my research here, I irregularly produce self-published texts and photobooks as a record of my investigations.

-As well as maintaining Field Readings, I occasionally write for the blog of Eye magazine: the international review of graphic design; and peer-review publications for Fairchild Books / Bloomsbury Publishing.
+As well as maintaining Field Readings, I have written for the blog of Eye magazine: the international review of graphic design; and I am currently the revising author for the new edition of Fundamentals of Graphic Design (Bloomsbury, due late 2019).

-Prior to becoming an academic, I worked in the print trade as a book binder and finisher before running my own graphic design practice dedicated to clients from the cultural, public and voluntary sectors.
+Prior to my academic career, I worked in the print trade as a book binder and finisher before running my own graphic design practice dedicated to clients from the cultural, public and voluntary sectors.
 I have also been active in social justice and environmental organisations; and have sung in bands for little to no reward, or critical acclaim.

 All views expressed on this site are my own and do not represent the views of my employer, clients or collaborators.